orisonchan/SQL-query-export-to-CSV/README.md

 + -o CSV output directory

 Supports Oracle、MySQL、SQL Server、DB2.
-You should modify application.properties to adapt different data sources.
+You should modify ***application.properties*** file to adapt different data sources.

 Input file can support more than 1 sql but different sqls will be divided by lines.